Kea 2.7.8

 Builds on wire packet for TCP transmission.

-Definition: pkt6.cc:453
+Definition pkt6.cc:453

 OptionPtr getNonCopiedAnyRelayOption(const uint16_t option_code, const RelaySearchOrder &order) const